ImtiazVision/Thought-Leaders-Qualities/Growth_Mindset.md

 ### Lifelong Learning

 **Lifelong Learning** broadens our knowledge, allows us in making connections between various sorts of thoughts and concepts, and improves our creativity and problem-solving abilities.
 A emphasis on continuous learning also helps to foster a mindset in which problems and hurdles are seen as opportunities to improve our skills, talents, and knowledge.

+### Building Rapport

+The goal of rapport is to create a bond.
+It is about communicating not just words, but also sentiments and emotions.
+It fosters stronger ties and deeper partnerships, which nearly always leads to increased productivity and retention.